 - We obtained an understanding of the group and parent company and the sector in which they operate to identify laws and regulations that could reasonably be expected to have a direct effect on the financial statements.
 We obtained our understanding in this regard through discussions with management and industry experience.
-We also selected a specific audit team based on experience with auditing entities within this industry facing similar audit and business risks. - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from: - o Companies Act 2006; - o AIM Rules; - UK employment law; and - O UK tax laws and regulations - We designed our audit procedures to ensure the audit team considered whether there were any indications of noncompliance by the group and parent company with those laws and regulations.
-These procedures included, but were not limited to: - o Making enquiries of management regarding potential instances of non-compliance; - Reviewing Board and other Committee meeting minutes during the year and post-year end; - o Reviewing the legal and professional fee ledger accounts; and - o Reviewing Regulatory News Service announcements during the year and post-year end. - We also identified the risks of material misstatement of the financial statements due to fraud.
-Aside from the non-rebuttable presumption of a risk of fraud arising from management override of controls and the presumed fraud risk in relation to revenue recognition, we did not identify any significant fraud risks.
-The audit procedures performed in relation to revenue recognition are described earlier in this report in the Key audit matters section. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals, reviewing accounting estimates for evidence of bias, and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.
+We also selected a specific audit team based on experience with auditing entities within this industry facing similar audit and business risks. - We determined the principal laws and regulations relevant to the group and parent company in this regard to be those arising from: - o Companies Act 2006; - AIM Rules; - UK employment law; and - UK tax laws and regulations - We designed our audit procedures to ensure the audit team considered whether there were any indications of noncompliance by the group and parent company with those laws and regulations.
+These procedures included, but were not limited to: - o Making enquiries of management regarding potential instances of non-compliance; - o Reviewing Board minutes during the year and post-year end; - o Reviewing the legal and professional fee ledger accounts; and - o Reviewing Regulatory News Service announcements during the year and post-year end. - We also identified the risks of material misstatement of the financial statements due to fraud.
+Aside from the non-rebuttable presumption of a risk of fraud arising from management override of controls, we also considered there to be a risk of fraud related to revenue recognition.
+This has been addressed as described within the Key audit matters section above. - As in all of our audits, we addressed the risk of fraud arising from management override of controls by performing audit procedures which included, but were not limited to: the testing of journals, reviewing accounting estimates for evidence of bias; and evaluating the business rationale of any significant transactions that are unusual or outside the normal course of business.